suryak02/RAG-chatbot-system/docs/SETUP.md

 ---

-## 3) Create the Azure AI Vision resource
+## 3) Create the Azure AI Services resource

-1. In the Azure Portal, search for "Azure AI Services" or "Azure AI Vision" and create a resource (S0 works for testing).
+1. In the Azure Portal, search for "Azure AI Services" (multi‑service) and create a resource (S0 works for testing).
+We use the Vision Read OCR capability from this multi‑service resource.
 2. After creation, go to "Keys and Endpoint" and copy:
    - Endpoint (e.g., `https://<resource>.cognitiveservices.azure.com`)
    - Key (e.g., a long alphanumeric string)